 Manufacturer: Elsevier

-Maritime Security, 2nd Edition
+Maritime Security: An Introduction, 2nd Edition

 It explains in clear language how commercial seaports and vessels function; what threats currently exist; what security policies, procedures, systems, and measures must be implemented to mitigate these threats; and how to conduct ship and port security assessments and plans.